Thumbsignin/ThumbSignIn-OAuth-iOS-Demo-Client/README.md

-# iOSMobileApp
+# iOSMobileClientApp

-This is a simple IOS Mobile App connecting to the ThumbSignIn OAuth Server for user authentication.
+This is a simple IOS mobile client App connecting to the ThumbSignIn OAuth Server for user authentication.